School of Geography

 - Bunlong Leng.
 Bunlong’s research examines the institutional challenges of mainstreaming climate and environmental risks into donor-funded road projects in Cambodia.
 Supervisor: Dr Simon Batterbury.

 - Chen Li.
-Chen's research examins housing demolition and relocation induced conflicts in urban China.
+Chen's research examines housing demolition and relocation induced conflicts in urban China.
 Supervisors: Professor Mark Wang and Dr Jennifer Day.

 - Sophie Pascoe.
 Sophie's research explores how global environmental governance translates locally in Papua New Guinea and the frictions and inequalities that may emerge in the context of climate change.
 Supervisors: Associate Professor Wolfram Dressler and Dr Monica Minnegal.

 - Denisse Rodriguez.
 Under a political ecology approach, Denisse´s research examines water-related concerns over resource extraction in the Ecuadorian highlands.
 Supervisors: Associate Professor Simon Batterbury, Dr Erin Fitz-Henry and Dr Lisa Palmer.